-WJCS is a key partner in local, county, and statewide initiatives that promote emotional wellness, combat the stigma that serves as a barrier to effective mental health treatment, and foster a trauma-informed system of care.
-The agency provides mental health treatment, counseling, support groups, and programming in clinic, school, mobile, and community locations throughout Westchester County.
+WJCS is a key partner in local, county, and statewide initiatives that promote emotional wellness, combat the stigma that serves as a barrier to effective mental health & substance use treatment, and foster a trauma-informed system of care.
+The agency provides behavioral health treatment, counseling, support groups, and programming in clinic, school, mobile, and community locations throughout Westchester County.
+Learn more about the pervasiveness of mental illness in the US.

 - School-based Clinics